smcgarr13/portfolio/README.md

 -[Questions](#questions)

 ## Description
 This is a personal portfolio website to help showcase various projects and skills.
-The website includes an "about-me" section, a portfolio section where you can add your projects, a contact form, and links to the developer's GitHub and social media profiles.
+The website includes an "about-me" section, a portfolio section where you can add your projects, a contact form, and links to your GitHub and social media profiles.

 ## Installation
 N/A